-Since the fastest growth in this industry comes from VAS delivered over mobile networks, the demand in network security is growing as well.
+Since the fastest growth in this industry comes from VAS delivered over mobile networks, the demand for artificial intelligence in network security is growing as well.

-In this article, I review the reasons US telecoms like Comcast, Charter Communications, Verizon and others use AI algorithms – including CUJO AI algorithms – for developing top-line end-user network security services.
+In this article, I review the reasons US telecoms like Comcast, Charter Communications, Verizon and others use AI algorithms – including CUJO AI solutions – for developing top-line end-user network security services.

 Machine Learning (ML) algorithms are in the spotlight when it comes to scalable technology, due to the absence of limitations that traditional rule-based security solutions have.